-SAC and SATs dates are set and notifications are produced by the teacher and given in writing to students during classes and no less than 10 school days before the SAC.
+SAC and SATs dates are set and notifications are produced by the teacher and given in writing to students during classes and no less than 5 school days before the SAC.
 If a student is absent, it is the student's responsibility to catch up on missed work and collect any handouts, including SAC notifications that were given to the class in their absence.
-Students are advised to communicate with their teacher via email or Google Classroom for clarification.
+Students are advised to communicate with their teacher via email for clarification.